 - Find the Right Lawyer

-The most important thing to remember if you’re going through a divorce, says attorney James T. Cook, of Berkowitz, Cook, Gondring & Driskell, is that a rollercoaster of emotions—denial, anger, sadness, fear—comes with it.
-Accept that this is part of the divorce process and be assured that it won’t last forever.
+The most important thing to remember if you’re going through a divorce, says attorney James T. Cook, of Berkowitz, Cook, Gondring, Driskell & Drobeck, is that a rollercoaster of emotions—denial, anger, sadness, fear—comes with it.
+Accept that this is part of the divorce process, and be assured that it won’t last forever.

 Divorce, no matter how amicable, is never easy, but there are ways to ease the burden.

 Look for experience, reputation, and a communication style that suits yours for your choice of a lawyer.

 Interview at least two divorce attorneys and find one you’re comfortable with—you’ll be discussing some of the most intimate details of your life.

 - How long does it take them to return phone calls and emails?

 - Are they prepared to go to trial if necessary?

 - Are they familiar with the opposing counsel or judge?